spinnaker/kleat/docs/docs.md

 <a name="proto.security.OAuth2UserInfoMapping"></a>

 ### OAuth2UserInfoMapping
-Mapping of user attributes to fields returned by an OAuth2 provider.
+Mapping of user attributes to fields returned by an OAuth 2.0 provider.
+This field controls how the fields returned from the OAuth 2.0 provider&#39;s user info endpoint are translated into a Spinnaker user.

 | Field | Type | Label | Description |